US issuing new sanctions for Russia and Iran for holding Americans hostage - KESQ

 “Regardless of how positive this action is, it does not absolve the president for refusing to meet with the families of the three Americans being held in Iran — collectively for a total of 18 years.
 We continue to plead with the White House to let us meet with our president,” Neda Sharghi said.

+Wednesday’s sanctions are the first actions taken in conjunction with an executive order signed by Biden nine months ago.

-The sanctions come nine months after Biden signed an executive order seeking to punish organizations or criminals responsible for holding Americans captive.
-They are the first such action taken in conjunction with that executive order.
+The executive order seeks to punish organizations or criminals responsible for holding Americans captive.

-The order also mandated a better flow of information to the families of Americans held hostage or detained overseas.
+It draws heavily from an existing law — the Robert Levinson Hostage Recovery and Hostage-Taking Accountability Act — which laid out the criteria for who is considered wrongfully detained, expanded the tools to help free those US detainees and hostages, authorized sanctions and was meant to foster increased engagement with families.
+That law was named in honor of Robert Levinson, an American detained in Iran for decades and who is believed to have died there.

+Following Wednesday’s sanctions, Levinson’s family said in a statement that he “spent his life working for justice.”

-Since then, the administration has secured the release of American basketball player Brittney Griner from Russia and seven jailed Americans from Venezuela.
+Since then, the administration has secured the release of numerous Americans being held overseas, including American basketball player Brittney Griner from Russia and seven jailed Americans from Venezuela.

 But several high-profile cases remain unresolved.
 Officials said the sanctions issued Thursday were only a part of the overall strategy in preventing Americans from being taken hostage and in returning those currently in detention.